emiliatug/PFP_dataset_curator/README.md

 ### Structured Dataset
 For each protein–PFP-predicted GO term pair, I assembled:

-Raw features from the PFP's intermediate outputs
+-The frequency of the PSI-BLAST hits from the PFP's intermediate outputs

-Supporting metadata from UniProt and GO consortium
+-Supporting metadata from both UniProt and GO consortium in either one hot-encodings or numerical features

-A Lin Score label comparing the predicted GO term to the correct set of annotations
+-A Lin score label comparing the predicted GO term to the correct set of annotations

-The final structured dataset contains one row per (protein, predicted GO term) pair, including:

-Features derived from PFP’s prediction pipeline

-One-hot encodings for GO term characteristics

-Numerical features describing both protein and GO terms

-A Lin Score label measuring semantic similarity between the predicted and actual annotations

 ## Environment